xwax/xwax.github.io/docs/modified_script_for_live_mic_input.md

     ;;
 ```

-You will almost certainly need to change this to use the correct ALSA device name for the soundcard you want to record from.  //(Is it possible to use JACK?)// You may also wish to change the trim or edit the length of time `sox` records for.
+You will almost certainly need to change this to use the correct ALSA device name for the soundcard you want to record from.  *(Is it possible to use JACK?)* You may also wish to change the trim or edit the length of time `sox` records for.

 You probably don't need --show-progress but it helps for debugging.